Our event submission policy

 Events relating to science, technology, engineering, maths (STEM) and mātauranga Māori (Māori knowledge).
 Broad and diverse involvement of STEM is encouraged!
 For example, events that combine STEM with arts/humanities (e.g. science and art, music and technology, maths and poetry, engineering and cooking).

 The events must be non-profit and serve to educate and inspire people to thinking more broadly about STEM.
 Exceptions will only be if the public benefit substantially outweighs any profit the organiser gains and at our discretion.

 We will not promote the following

 Events that are private.
-Events that are closed to a specific adult professional group (e.g. teachers, scientists, science communicators) will only be promoted if they support the goal of the strategic plan.
+Events that are closed to a specific adult professional group (e.g. teachers, scientists, science communicators) or are held overseas will only be promoted if they support the goal of the strategic plan.

 Events that are run purely for commercial interests (e.g. brand launch for a tech company).